swansavage/artiphon/README.md

 ### Additional Information:

-The customization to the `media-with-text.liquid` file allows you to toggle video controls directly in Shopify’s Customize mode.
-This functionality won't be affected by theme updates, but ensure you follow these steps whenever there is a theme update to recover any overwritten custom code.
+In the Customize section of your Shopify Admin, when editing a page, you will now see an option to toggle video controls on or off in the media section.
+This setting is defaulted to "false" thanks to the media-with-text.liquid customization, meaning the controls will not show unless the box it toggled on.